trskop/snippets/README.md

 Substitute `$PATH_TO_REPOSITORY` for whatever directory was used for this repository clone, e.g. `~/opt/github.com/trskop/snippets`.

-In Cygwin environment above installation will work also, but note that symbolic links created will be Cygwin symbolic links and not [NTFS symbolic links ][NTFS symbolic link].
-Plan is to support NTFS symbolic links also.
+In [Cygwin][] environment above installation will work also, but note that on some systems symbolic links created be [Cygwin][] are regular files and not [NTFS symbolic links ][NTFS symbolic link].
+See [StackOverflow: How to make symbolic link with cygwin in Windows 7][] question and [Cygwin User's Guide][Cygwin User's Guide -- Sybolic Links] for details how to change this.

 In Msys environment it is possible to use [NTFS symbolic links ][NTFS symbolic link], but then it will be necessary to do it for all component